×

 Generalized seizures involve the whole brain and there are six different types:

-• Absence seizures: cause people to stare blankly.
+• Absence seizures: Causes people to stare blankly.
 This type of seizure is common in children and causes repetitive movements, like blinking and lip-smacking.
 It’s also known as a petit mal seizure.

-• Clonic seizures: cause repeated and rhythmic movements of muscles of the head, neck, and arms.
+• Clonic seizures: Causes repeated and rhythmic movements of muscles of the head, neck, and arms.

-• Myoclonic seizures: cause sudden twitching and jerking of arms and legs.
+• Myoclonic seizures: Causes sudden twitching and jerking of arms and legs.

-• Tonic-clonic seizures: formally known as grand mal seizures, cause a sudden loss of consciousness, shaking of the body, body stiffening, and loss of bladder control.
+• Tonic-clonic seizures: Formally known as grand mal seizures.
+It causes a sudden loss of consciousness, shaking of the body, body stiffening, and loss of bladder control.

 Focal Seizures